MICHAEL GOODLIFFE: WARTIME SHAKESPEAREAN ACTOR AND PRODUCER

 The series could also be regarded as the culmination of his career.
 It was the nearest he ever came to being a "star".
 He once remarked to John Finch, who devised and wrote the series: "It just seems a bit ridiculous that I should be in the business nearly forty years before landing a part like that."
 But he was very unwell by the time the series ended.

 Although successful and versatile, Goodliffe's career never quite realised its early promise.
-Like many others in his profession his charisma concealed a considerable lack of confidence, as well as a depressive personality and a tendency to drink more than was good for him.
+Like many others in his profession his apparent confidence and charisma concealed an overwhelming sense of failure.
+He also had periods of depression aggravated by a tendency to drink more than was good for him.
 He was admitted to the Atkinson Morley Hospital (then in Wimbledon) in March 1976 following a breakdown.
 He committed suicide there a few days later by jumping off the fire escape adjoining his ward.

 To comment on this site click here